Solar panels are a great way to reduce your electric bill while also making your home or business more energy-efficient.

 In addition to the tips above, following a few simple steps year-round can ensure you maximize your solar panel’s performance through every season:

-Make sure you find the optimal tilt for the solar panel
+Find the optimal tilt for the solar panel

 Use energy-efficient appliances and devices